Super Friends (1980 TV series): Guest characters and villains

 The Riddler made his only solo appearance in a short episode entitled "Around The World In 80 Riddles" again voiced by Michael Bell.
-Queen Hippolyta as well as Paradise Island appear in the 1980 episode "Return of Atlantis."
-In her first two appearances, Hippolyta was a brunette however in her last appearance, she was blonde and wore a blue toga.
+Queen Hippolyta as well as Paradise Island appear in the 1980 episode "Return of Atlantis".
+In her first two appearances, Hippolyta was a brunette but in her last appearance, she was blonde and wore a blue toga.
 Gorilla Grodd appeared in the short episodes "Two Gleeks Are Deadlier Than One" and "Revenge of Doom" again voiced by Stanley Ralph Ross.
 In "Two Gleeks are Deadlier Than One", he and Giganta capture Gleek and replace him with a robot duplicate in order to infiltrate the Super Friends and learn what they are planning.
 In "Revenge of Doom", Gorilla Grodd was seen with the Legion of Doom when they got back together (after salvaging the Legion of Doom headquarters from the swamp and refurbishing it).
 While all 13 LOD members appear in "Revenge of Doom", only Lex Luthor, Sinestro (voiced this time by Jeff Winkless) and Solomon Grundy (again voiced by Jimmy Weldon) speak.

 The three Phantom Zone villains, who first appeared in the 1978 episode "Terror from the Phantom Zone", later return in a "lost season" episode from 1983 titled "Return of the Phantoms".
-In it which they hijack an alien's time-space conveyor and go back in time to Smallville and attack Superboy (voiced by Jerry Dexter) to prevent him from becoming Superman.
+In it they hijack an alien's time-space conveyor and go back in time to Smallville and attack Superboy (voiced by Jerry Dexter) to prevent him from becoming Superman.
 Fortunately, the pilot of that craft went to warn the Super Friends about what the trio would be attempting and guided Superman and Green Lantern to the proper time period to help the boy.
-The Super Friends version of the Phantom Zone is described as, "Far beyond the boundaries of the Milky Way.
+The Super Friends version of the Phantom Zone is described as: "Far beyond the boundaries of the Milky Way.
 In the uncharted void of deep space.
 An incredible 5th dimension of space and time, lies parallel to the universe that we know.
-This interesting interstellar warp which holds the most sinister and ruthless criminals in the galaxy is the infamous Phantom Zone."
+This interesting interstellar warp which holds the most sinister and ruthless criminals in the galaxy is the infamous Phantom Zone".
 The molecular structure of any person exiled in the Zone appears white and black.
 Batman's devices and the Wonder Twins' Exxor Powers are useless within the Phantom Zone.